Guidelines on the Use of the ASEAN Emblem

 - prototype of the proposed use of the ASEAN Emblem.

-- The ASEAN National Secretariats and the ASEAN Secretariat shall consider the requests accordingly.
+- The ASEAN National Secretariats, the Committee of Permanent Representatives to ASEAN, and the ASEAN Secretariat shall consider all requests under their specific jurisdiction in accordance with paragraphs 13, 14 and 15, respectively.
 The approval granted shall be exclusive to the proposed activity.
 Such approval shall not be extended to third parties.

 - Authorisation to use the ASEAN Emblem does not confer on those to whom it is granted any right of exclusive use, nor does it allow them to appropriate the Emblem or any similar trademark or logo, either by registration or any other means.